PowerCodersOrg/powercoders.org/site/content/city/zurich.md

       us.

-      Check the companies factsheet
+      For more information about offering an internship, check the companies factsheet
       [her](https://drive.google.com/file/d/1iuSFPXSnBy_kh36GIybEHma35EgFyOK4/view?usp=sharing).

-      For more information, have a look at our [slide deck](https://docs.google.com/presentation/d/12O6Q7EjJzIlWUo4zK3dO2nLZXIiPtW2kGrqYyvWsuBw/edit?usp=sharing).
+      For more information about Powercoders, have a look at our [slide deck](https://docs.google.com/presentation/d/12O6Q7EjJzIlWUo4zK3dO2nLZXIiPtW2kGrqYyvWsuBw/edit?usp=sharing).